-To minimize the impact of non-native, restricted, and noxious weeds, in the Green Area.
+To minimize the impact of non-native, prohibited noxious, and noxious weeds, in the Green Area.

-The invasion of noxious and prohibited noxious weeds in the forested area of Alberta negatively affects the integrity of the ecosystem.
-Weeds may alter natural processes and displace plant species that naturally occur in the area.
+The invasion of prohibited noxious and noxious weeds in the forested area of Alberta negatively affects the integrity of the ecosystem.
+The invasive weeds alter natural processes and displace organisms that naturally occur in the area.

-Under Alberta legislation, the occupant (or owner if there is no occupant) must control all noxious weeds and destroy all prohibited noxious weeds.
+Under Alberta statutes, the occupant (or owner if there is no occupant) must destroy all prohibited noxious weeds, control all noxious weeds and prevent the spread or scattering of nuisance seeds.
+GROUND RULES

 - 10.2.1 Forest operators shall follow Alberta's requirements (Directive 2001-06 as amended from time to time) for weed management in forestry operations. - 10.2.2 Forest operators shall have an approved weed management plan prior to approval of the AOP.
-This plan may be submitted along with the GDP. - 10.2.3 Native plant revegetation guidelines shall be used when determining proper seed mixes to use for reclamation.
+This plan may be submitted along with the GDP.